-As a writer, you must know how to write a monologue as it is something that is getting common these days.
-There was a time when monologues were used in theatres but things have changed now.
-Monologues are used in books, movies, novels, TV series, and pretty much everywhere.
+There was a time when monologues were used in theatres but things are different now.
+Monologues are used in books, movies, novels, science fiction, TV series, and pretty much everywhere.

 Writing a monologue needs creativity and a systematic approach.
 You can’t just start writing a good monologue without a plan.
 A poorly written monologue will bore readers, they might lose interest, or they might skip the monologue outright.
 In any case, it’s a big loss as a writer if you fail to connect with your readers at any stage.